Installing and Curing Your Pizza Oven

 What about cracks

-Due to heating and cooling the pizza oven hairline cracks may appear.
-Cracks won’t affect your pizza oven performance and all refractory material crack because of thermal expansion.
+Due to heating and cooling of the pizza oven hairline cracks may appear.
+These cracks are normal, as all refractory materials crack because of thermal expansion and contraction but this and won’t affect your pizza oven performance.

-- Never wash your pizza oven or oven floor wit h water or any liquid soap, this will cause the oven to absorb moisture.
+- Never wash your pizza oven or oven floor with excess water or any liquid soap, this will cause the oven to absorb moisture.

-- The pizza oven maximum operating temperature is 400 degrees Celsius ; you would never have the heat to oven to this temperature either.
+- The pizza oven maximum operating temperature is 400 degrees celsius; you would never have the need to heat the oven to this temperature either.

-- Never throw wood into your oven this might crack your ;pizza oven walls.
+- Never throw wood into your oven this might crack your pizza oven walls.
+Place them and move into position

 How do I build a fire in my pizza oven?

-To build a fire in your pizza oven stack your wood in a square in front of your oven adding your burning fuel in the middle, put another piece of wood at the bottom and push your fire wood to the back of your pizza oven.
+To build a fire in your pizza oven, stack your wood in a square in front portion of your oven adding your burning fuel in the middle, put another piece of wood at the bottom and push your firewood to the middle/back of your pizza oven.

-Operating temperatures for baking pizzas is around 300 to 350 degrees Celsius.
-If dry firewood is used the pizza oven temperature would be ready to use within 25 - 35 min after starting the fire.
+Operating temperatures for baking pizzas is around 300 to 350 degrees celsius.
+If dry firewood is used the pizza oven temperature would be ready to use within 30-45 min after starting the fire.
+The internal of the oven should become clear with the black burnt off to indicate the oven is ready

-Cooking a pizza takes between 120 - 180 seconds.
-Make sure you have roaring fire in the pizza oven to bake pizzas evenly from to the top via the reflective heat from the fire.
+Cooking a pizza takes between 2-3min.
+Make sure you have a constant flame in the pizza oven to bake pizzas evenly from to the top and the bottom via the heated base and reflective heat from the fire.
+One normally rotates your pizza once the bottom has sealed to ensure an even cook

 For dishes that require roasting or slow cooking and baking bread, you only need a bed of hot coals in the pizza oven.
 Remember to close the pizza oven door to retain the heat and inside temperature.